gui-janssens/Flutter-Web-Reminders/README.md

 ### Handling Model Generation

-The project uses Json Serializable for mocking incoming models from a remote data source.
+The project uses Json Serializable for receiving incoming models from a mocked out remote data source.
 If the .g.dart files are missing, run:

 ```bash
 dart run build_runner watch --delete-conflicting-outputs